grettke/help/help.md

 `load-file-rep-suffixes` determines the order for all other extension types.

-OOTB, EMACS combines the productivity of REPL style of development with the speed of compiled code by `load`'ing byte-code first, text second, and compressed third.
+OOTB, EMACS combines the productivity of REPL style of development with the speed of compiled code by `load`&rsquo;ing byte-code first, text second, and compressed third.
 This workflow gives you the fastest code at run-time and lets you experiment with new features stored in text.
 When you are ready to use them every time, you compile them.
 There is only one downside of this approach: when